w3c/adapt/explainers/well-known-destinations.md

 > [!NOTE]
 > The way that the UA presents the underlying tree structure of destinations across the root and sub-sites is out of scope.
 We envisage a range of UAs, or user preference settings, being created to cater for differing user needs.

-### Enumerating well-known destinations

-The first time the user visits the origin, the linkset for the origin, and sub-sites, would be fetched from a well-known URI, such as `/.well-known/ia/linkset`.

-> [!NOTE]
-> We need to investigate how, on a large site, the linkset documents could be split up to improve performance and/or ease of editing, in the event different teams work on different sub-sites.

 ### Visiting a well-known destination directly

 * The user selects the well-known destination in the UI of their UA.